sohale/implisolid/README.md

 [![Join the chat at https://gitter.im/implisolid/Lobby](https://badges.gitter.im/implisolid/Lobby.svg)](https://gitter.im/implisolid/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**ImpliSolid** is a leading Geometric Modelling library suitable for use as solid modelling engine for 3D printing and other engineering uses, based on *[Implicit Surfaces](https://en.wikipedia.org/wiki/Implicit_surface)* modelling (aka *F-REP*).
+**ImpliSolid** is a leading Geometric Shape Modelling library suitable for use as the solid modelling engine for 3D printing and other engineering uses, using *[Implicit Surfaces](https://en.wikipedia.org/wiki/Implicit_surface)* modelling (aka *F-REP*).

-Up to my knowledge in 2025, among open-source, and it uniquely supports sharp edges.
+Up to my knowledge as of 2025, it is the only open-source mesh generator supporting implicit surfaces with **sharp edges**.

-The main usecase for ImpliSolid has been 3D Printing in mind.
+The main use case for ImpliSolid has been 3D Printing in mind.
 It is equally suitable for
 industry-grade manufacturing applications 🏗️,
 CAD/CAM,